yeshodhan/photojs/README.md

 ## Installation

-Make sure you are at the project root directory.
-Run the below commands.
-This may take about 2-3 minutes depending upon your connection speed.
+Make sure you are under the project root directory ( web or mobile ).
+Run the below: This may take about 2-3 minutes depending upon your connection speed.

 ```bash
 echo "setup: installing node dependencies using npm"